 The GoPlus Walking Pad With Incline offers all the benefits of an under-desk treadmill with the added benefit of having a manual incline adjustment to make your walk a little more challenging.

 The Goplus Walking Pad with Incline offers a manual incline adjustment to tilt the front foot pads upward for a customized under-desk walking experience.
 We like that this Goplus under-desk treadmill has the option because most of the under-desk treadmills we’ve tested don’t have incline settings or come with a fixed incline.
+Right off the bat, we give it 4 out of 5 for adjustability and ergonomics.

 On this Goplus treadmill, the front adjustable foot pads can be tilted up to 2 degrees.
 While that may not seem like much, we think it’s just enough to help stimulate the glutes and hamstrings.
-Anthony O’Reilly, GGR performance editor and expert product tester, says, “it won’t be not nearly as challenging as a 12-3-30 workout, but you’ll be able to feel the difference compared to most other under-desk treadmills.”
+Anthony O’Reilly, former GGR performance editor and expert product tester, says, “It won’t be not nearly as challenging as a 12-3-30 workout, but you’ll be able to feel the difference compared to most other under-desk treadmills.”

 Our team has extensively tested the under-desk machine we featured in our Goplus 2-in-1 Folding Treadmill review, but we have not yet assessed the Goplus Walking Pad with Incline.
 That said, there are many similar features on both models and we enjoyed our experience with the Goplus 2-in-1 Folding Treadmill.

-Coop walking on the Goplus treadmill.
+Coop walking on the Goplus 2-in-1 treadmill.

-GoPlus 2-in-1 treadmill
+Goplus 2-in-1 treadmill

 RELATED: Best Treadmill for Tall Runners